0-lucas/digitalgarden.github.io/content/Machine Learning/Dimensionality Reduction.md

 ___
 # How does it work?

-The goal of *dimensionality reduction* is not to just discard features, but actually **trim the data** so **only the relevant ones stay.** But because of the nature of higher dimensions, training data becomes **very sparse** with high-dimensional spaces, causing issues for the performance of algorithms, specially for **distance-based** ones, like [[Linear Regression]].
+The goal of *dimensionality reduction* is not to just discard features, but actually **trim the data** so **only the relevant ones stay.** But because of the nature of higher dimensions, training data becomes **very sparse** with high-dimensional spaces, causing issues for the performance of algorithms, specially for **distance-based** ones, like [[Machine Learning/Linear Regression]].
 This is called the **Curse of Dimensionality**.
 ___
 ## The curse of dimensionality